haneefdm/cortex-debug-samples/psoc6-setup.md

     "cortex-debug.JLinkGDBServerPath": "/Applications/SEGGER/JLink_V644a/JLinkGDBServerCLExe",
     ```

-You can also set `armToolchainPath` and `serverpath` in your `launch.json`. `servarpath` is generic path of your gdb-server like openocd
+    You can also set `armToolchainPath` and `serverpath` in your `launch.json`. `servarpath` is generic path of your gdb-server like openocd.
+You can set these in OS specific ways as well.

-5. In `.vscode/launch.json`, have the following configurations.
-Make sure you edit the `executable` entries below and that all path names are valid for your environment.
+5. In `.vscode/launch.json`, have the following configurations. __Make sure__ you edit the `executable` entries below and that all path names are valid for your environment.

     ```javascript
     {